MorganKryze/ConsoleAppVisuals/docs/introduction/basic_concepts.md

 # Basic concepts

-This section is made for you to understand what is ConsoleAppVisuals, its purposes, use case, how to install it use it.
-We will guide you into the creation of your first project and how to use the library to add visual elements to your console application.
+This section is made for you to understand what is **ConsoleAppVisuals**, its purpose and use flow.
+We will guide you later on into the creation of your first project until the advanced use of the library with data visualization and menus management.

 ## What is ConsoleAppVisuals?

-The ambition of ConsoleAppVisuals is to provide the best compromise between an easy-to-use library and a complex tool to create console applications with visual elements.
-The library is designed to be simple to use and to provide a wide range of visual elements to make your console application more user-friendly and interactive.
+The ambition of ConsoleAppVisuals is to provide the best compromise between an **easy-to-use library** and a **complex tool** to create console applications with visual elements.
+The library is designed to be simple to use and to provide a wide range of visual elements to make your console application more stylish and useful.

 ```mermaid
 flowchart LR